 TIP: You can type basic search criteria in the Search field to locate a specific policy in the list.

-4. To view the details of a selected policy, click the [Options] button (-) for that policy and select View or Edit.
-The Service Policy Editor page appears:
+4. To view the details of a selected policy, click the [Options] button () for that policy and select Edit (or View for the default policy).
+The Policy Editor page appears: